gradle/gradle/design-docs/task-configuration-from-command-line.md

     * `gradle help` on implicit task no commandline properties
     * `gradle help` on implicit task with no commandline properties
     * `gradle help --tassk help` (should print hint to `gradle help --task help`)

+### Implementation approach

+- Change configuration error message in `CommandLineTaskConfigurer` to suggest that the user run `gradle help --task <broken-task>`.
+- Update the 'using Gradle from the command-line' user guide chapter.

 ## Help task shows legal values for each command-line option.